theGusPassos/hero-register/README.md

 2. run the .jar file with java -jar {file_path}

 ## Available endpoints
-- to ensure the api is running
+- to ensure the api is running:
 `curl -G localhost:8080`

 - create a new hero with: